firebolt-db/godocs/docs/Guides/loading-data/loading-data.md

  * How to handle errors during data load.
  * Specifying a primary index.

- The **Load data** wizard guides you through creating an engine and database as part of the loading process.
+ The **Load data** wizard guides you through the process of creating an engine and database as part of the loading process.

 See [Load data using a wizard](loading-data-wizard.md) for information about the options available in the **Load data** wizard.